 Avocado Egg Salad

-Avocado Egg Salad made with avocado and Greek yogurt instead of mayo - great in sandwiches or straight from the bowl!
+A lighter Avocado Egg Salad made with avocado and Greek yogurt instead of mayo, fresh dill, lemon, and Dijon.
+Creamy, ready in about 15 minutes

 This post may contain affiliate links.
 Please read our disclosure policy.